jacobemcken/jacobemcken.github.io/_posts/2005-03-12-world-of-warcraft-working-in-linux-with-wine.markdown

 When I logged in a patch was downloaded with a peer-to-peer program which also just worked.
 The patch was applied without any trouble (again only some bottons was missing their text).

-At my second login I was forced to patch again... but this time the patch program crashed and after e few tries I gave up :-( This morning I saw that the WINE release 20050310 had ben packaged for Debian in WINEs Debian repository, see <a href="http://www.emcken.dk/weblog/archives/97-WINE-repository-for-Debian-Ubuntu.html">my earlier post</a>.
+At my second login I was forced to patch again... but this time the patch program crashed and after e few tries I gave up :-( This morning I saw that the WINE release 20050310 had ben packaged for Debian in WINEs Debian repository, see [my earlier post][1].

 I tried again and now it just worked.
 I experience a few problems though: